Sons of the American Revolution

 The Historian as provided herein shall each year prepare and dispose of a brief history of the Society and shall preserve all matters of interest of an historical character which may come to his attention.

 The Genealogist shall serve in an advisory capacity to the Registrar and shall assist in the preparation of applications for membership when called upon to do so.
 He will maintain a list of volunteer Society members who are willing to assist in obtaining copies of selected documents in a local area to support a membership application.
 This is not to be construed to be willing to do all research for a particular application.

 ARTICLE XVI - The Chancellor

-The Chancellor shall be an attorney at law and it shall be his duty to give his opinion on legal questions affecting the Society when such questions are referred to him by the Society President or the Senior Vice President in those cases where the subject of the inquiry is the Society President.
+The Chancellor shall be an attorney at law and it shall be his duty to give his opinion on legal questions affecting the Society when such questions are referred to him by the Society President or the Vice President in those cases where the subject of the inquiry is the Society President.
 He will review and maintain a copy of all chapter constitutions and by-laws.

 ARTICLE XVII - The Chaplain